-- 20. Convictions, criminal proceedings, or military courts-martial as described below: - conviction of a crime, including, but not limited to, a felony, a gross misdemeanor, or a misdemeanor.
-All alcohol and/or drug related violations must be reported; and/or - (ii) criminal proceeding where a finding or verdict of guilt is made or returned but the adjudication of guilt is either withheld, deferred, or not entered or the sentence is suspended or stayed; or a criminal proceeding where the individual enters an Alford plea, a plea of guilty or nolo contendere (no contest); or where the individual enters into a pre-trial diversion activity; and/or - (iii) military courts-martial related to any offense identified in these Rules of Ethics; and/or - (iv) required sex offender registration.
+- 20. Convictions, criminal proceedings, or military courts-martial as described below: - i. conviction of a crime, including, but not limited to, a felony, a gross misdemeanor, or a misdemeanor; and/or - ii. criminal proceeding where a finding or verdict of guilt is made or returned, but the adjudication of guilt is either withheld, deferred, or not entered or the sentence is suspended or stayed; or a criminal proceeding where the individual enters an Alford plea, a plea of guilty or nolo contendere (no contest); or where the individual enters into a pre-trial diversion activity; - iii. military courts-martial related to any offense identified in these Rules of Ethics; and/or - iv. required sex offender registration.